Leandrocabralsantana/HTML-CSS-Javascript/README.md

 v2.0 05-04-2022
 ''Changes in CSS and HTML.
 ''Changes in images and logo.

+v3.0 11-04-2022
+''Changes in CSS files and added Flexbox in the design.
-Copyright © 2022 Trackgenix S.A.
+''Now you can connect in here https://leandrocabralsantana.github.io/BaSP-M2022-Etapa-1/blob/main/Semana-04/index.html Copyright © 2022 Trackgenix S.A.
 All rights reserved